Wine detail

 Is 2014 Château Haut-Bailly ready to drink?

 Yes.
+The 2014 entered its drinking window in 2024 and is showing well in 2026 with proper decanting.
 It will continue to gain complexity through approximately 2035.

 How long will 2014 Haut-Bailly age?